jbranchmaster/upgraded-engine/recipies/chutney_and_podi/03_vangibath_podi.md

   - add `dhanya seeds` and wait for them to give off flavour
   - switch off stove and add `gasalu`
   - let all the ingredients cool down
+  - after it cools down, add it to a mixer and grind to fine powder
+  - add a bit of salt and transfer it to a sealed jar